UniMath/agda-unimath/src/wild-category-theory/maps-noncoherent-omega-precategories.lagda.md

     1-cell-globular-map-globular-map F
 ```

-### The identity map on a noncoherent wild higher precategory
+### The identity map on a noncoherent ω-precategory

 ```agda
 module _